Stradivarius winds flower unheard

 Thinking quickly Marlene answered, “Our liaison, Captain Rosenthal, received urgent orders about his permanent change of station, so we are delayed while he arranges the transport of his pro-gear.
 He has set our departure at 0:400. “

-“Beth and Ruth will be returning soon.
-Look out for them,” she curtly intimated as the door closed behind her.
+“Beth and Ruth Ann will be returning soon.
+Please watch over them,” she curtly intimated as the door closed behind her.

 “Your dress revealed our plans.”